ma-laforge/CMDimData.jl/sample/LiveSlice/README.md

-# Live-Slice
+# Live-slice

-The Live-Slice concept is simply the idea of exploring measured/modelled/simulated data data in a *almost-live* fashion by sweeping through the different input parameters (i.e. conditions by which data was obtained).
+The Live-slice concept is simply the idea of exploring measured/modelled/simulated data data in a *almost-live* fashion by sweeping through the different input parameters (i.e. conditions by which data was obtained).